manasahk28/OnlineAuctionSystem/README.md

 # Online Auction System

-Welcome to the **Online Auction System**, a full-stack web app for managing campus-based product auctions.
+Welcome to the *Online Auction System* - **Auction Verse**, a full-stack web app for managing campus-based product auctions.
 Users can register, log in, list items for auction, and place bids in real-time!

 ---